slatedocs/slate/source/includes/_accepting-payments.md

 2. **Create VA number via Dashboard** - Do not have enough resources to integrate with API VA?
 Do not worry, you can create a VA number easily via OY!
 Dashboard.
 No need to write some codes!

-3. **Support multiple banks** - Currently, we support virtual accounts (VA) at 8 banks: BCA, BNI, Mandiri, BRI, Permata, CIMB Niaga, BTPN, and Bank Syariah Indonesia (BSI)
+3. **Support multiple banks** - Currently, we support virtual accounts (VA) at 11 banks: BCA, BNI, Mandiri, BRI, Permata, CIMB Niaga, BTPN, KEB Hana, Danamon, Maybank and Bank Syariah Indonesia (BSI)

 4. **Real-time settlement for majority of the banks** - Payment into a VA will settle in your OY! dashboard on a real-time basis for the majority of the banks (note: for BCA, the settlement will take place H+2 after payment is made into the VA)